 A 2018 study conducted by a post-doctoral researcher at Aarhus University showed participants playing the Ouija board demonstrated eye movements that predicted where the planchette would go once they started to recognize a pattern in its movement.
 The study authors concluded this meant people playing the Ouija board subconsciously sought to make order in recognizable patterns, which suggests they may have played a role in the planchette's movement regardless of the fact they were unaware they were doing so.

 The Mystery Continues

-What existing research shows is that the ouija board "works" on many different levels.
-Psychologically, just the presence of a ouija board can scare many people.
-Additionally, at least a small percentage of people experience substantial enough results that it often scares them from ever using it again.
-Still other people overlook the cultural stigma and utilize the board for psychic, religious or entertainment reasons.
+What existing research shows is that the Ouija board may work on different levels.
+Psychologically, just the presence of a Ouija board can scare people.
+Additionally, at least a small percentage of people experience substantial enough results it often scares them from ever using it again.
+Still other people overlook the cultural stigma and utilize the board for psychic, religious, or entertainment reasons.
 What research has proven is that the human factor needs to be present for the board to move; it cannot move on its own, and it can't work when the user is blindfolded.
 However, the ultimate source of the information that comes from the board still remains an intriguing mystery.